 How do you decide which Motley Fool recommendations to buy?

-Also, continuously buy stocks.
-Don’t just buy the first few recommendations you see, sit on them, and never invest in future picks.
+Lastly, continuously buy stocks.
+Don’t just buy the first few recommendations you see, sit on them, then never invest in future picks.

 Related: